-For the estimations we present in Section 3, it is important to examine the potential variables and their economic justification.
-In this section, we explore the explanatory variables that were used for estimations in previous papers; our survey covers 8 papers (see the detailed list in the Appendix).
+In this section, we explore the explanatory variables that were used for estimations of level of credit in previous empirical papers; our survey covers 9 papers (see the detailed list in the Appendix).

-One of the most often used variables for credit demand is GDP, usually PPP-based per capita, to capture the effect of development.
-As earlier mentioned, there are very robust arguments in favour of a positive relationship between credit supply-demand and economic growth.
+One of the most often used variables for credit equilibrium is GDP, usually PPP-based per capita, to capture the effect of development.
+As earlier mentioned, there are very robust arguments in favour of a positive relationship between credit demand, supply and economic growth.
 It is, however, less intuitive to find the causality leading from development to credit.
 The economic reasoning starts with the effect of economic growth on expected income and profit, improving the financial conditions of the private sector, and allowing for higher levels of indebtedness.
 A similar argument assumes that firms want to maintain the ratio between internal and external capital as the economy grows.
-This would require an increasing credit/GDP ratio, as with economic growth the capital intensity of production increases.
+This would require an increasing credit demand, as with economic growth the capital intensity of production increases.
+From supply side economic growth is also expected to correlate positively with credit as the banks are more/less willing to lend in an economic upturn/downturn.
 However, there are arguments for a negative relationship as well.
 According to these views, increasing productivity through higher profits makes it possible to rely more on internal funds, decreasing credit demand.
 Similarly, households might want to increase debt levels to smooth consumption at times when their income is temporarily below expected levels.
 Notwithstanding the arguments in favour of a weak or even negative relationship, cross-country data (IMF 2004) illustrate well that there is almost unity correlation between per-capita GDP and credit/GDP ratios.
 PPP-based GDP is used in 4 papers in our survey, while in estimations for developed countries, real GDP is used by Calza et al. (2001 and 2003) and Hofmann (2001).

-The second often used variable is the real interest rate, which also simultaneously determines the demand and supply of loans, i.e. the equilibrium in the credit market.
+The second often used variable is the real interest rate, which also simultaneously determines the demand and supply of loans.
 It is, however, less straightforward to define the time series of the real interest rate that is the most relevant for total credit.
 First, nominal rates should, in principle, be adjusted for inflationary expectations; due to observation problems, however, the latter is usually substituted with contemporaneous inflation in empirical work.
 The second question involves the appropriate time horizon of the interest rate.
 Some studies address this issue by using both short and long real interest rates (e.g., Calza et al. 2003); others simply construct one aggregate time series.
 Third, studies generally use the market interest rate to calculate the real rate.
 This is justified by the assumption that the spread between actual loan rates and market rates remains constant2 over time across the numerous components of private credit.
 Lastly, there is a very relevant question for a number of transition countries: the currency in which the real rate is measured.
 Where foreign currency lending plays a substantial role, aggregating local and foreign currency real rates is far from being straightforward.
-We will return to the issue of foreign currency credit in detail in Section 3.
+We will return to the issue of foreign currency credit in detail in Section 5.